kubesphere/notification-manager/docs/crds/notification-manager.md

 ### DefaultSecretNamespace

-`defaultSecretNamespace` used to define the default namespace where the secret and configmap are located.For more information, please refer to [Credential](credential.md).
+`defaultSecretNamespace` is used to define the default namespace where the secret and configmap are located.For more information, please refer to [Credential](credential.md).

 ### Receivers